Volume II, Issue 2 | October 6, 2016 |

 Specific arguments are usually more effective in defeating a tax, but any argument is infinitely better than

-4. A rich resource for data to support arguments against both parcel taxes and bond measures for schools
+no argument. - A rich resource for data to support arguments against both parcel taxes and bond measures for schools

 in California is